Carmer/1508_git_workflow_practice/people.md

-Jhun likes sushi and burritos.
+Jhun likes sushi and burritos and tacos and shrimp.